Automattic/jetpack/readme.txt

 * Only log mysql and ES query times that are less than 60 seconds.
 There are some outliers that mess up our stats.
 * Move any active search widgets to the inactive list if you disable the search module.
 * Delete the onboarding token when the site gets connected.
+* Plans: correctly forward the client IP for currency localization.

 **Improved compatibility**